- The power of a “Thank You” email

-You can also add an incentive, such as a discount or coupon on next month’s invoice, to encourage your clients to refer others.
-You’ll be surprised just how well incentives work and how fast referrals suddenly spring to your customers’ minds when there’s something in it for them.
+You could also offer an incentive, like a discount or coupon for next month’s invoice, to motivate your clients to make referrals.
+You’ll be amazed at how effective incentives are and how quickly referrals come to mind for your customers when there’s a benefit for them.

 Another strategy is to utilize your email signature.
 This part of your email can act as a constant reminder or promotion of your referral program, no matter what the email’s main content is.

 Template 5: Up-Sell and Cross-Sell Your Services